 3 Little-known facts about Bull Mastweiler puppies

-- The Bull Mastweiler needs to be socialized with their family early in their development.
+- The Bull Mastweiler needs to be socialized with their families early in their development.

 - These puppies need to have plenty of outdoor space to run around and play in.
 They were originally bred as outdoor guard dogs, and they have lots of energy.